songjiuchong/chat-room/README.md

 NOTICE: <br/>
-If you get an error message(failed: Establishing a tunnel via proxy server failed) when entering the chat room, please close any proxy you are using.
+1.If you get an error message(failed: Establishing a tunnel via proxy server failed) when entering the chat room, please close any proxy you are using.<br/>
+2.You can't look into server1/server2 folders in master branch since those two folders are holding their own git repos, so server1/server2 branches are provided for the sake of let you look inside those two server folders.

 Rerference: <br/>